 The SF State Department of Political Science is a mid-sized department within the College of Liberal & Creative Arts.
 We have around 500-600 undergraduate majors, 50-60 minors, and 25-35 M.A. students.

 Our student body is very diverse.
-As of spring 2020, about half of our majors identified as Hispanic/Latinx; 22 percent as white, 11 percent as Asian; and 7 percent as African-American.
+As of 2021, about half of our majors identified as Hispanic/Latinx; 22 percent as white, 11 percent as Asian; and 7 percent as African-American.
 Around 60 percent of our undergraduate majors are women.
 A considerable number identify as LGBTQ.
 Nearly all our majors are California residents, but about a third come from southern California.